 ITU-T Q3/16 would like to thank you for your liaison regarding the activity roadmap of SDN standardization.
 Q3/16 is responsible for the H.248-series of Recommendations which allows the decomposition of gateways into media gateway controllers and media gateways.
 This architecture allows the control plane to be physically separated from the user plane.
 It supports various network element types, e.g. circuit switches, frame, cell and packet switches, packet routers and gateways.
 As such it supports many of the SDN network elements and SDN concepts.
 For example: H.248 inherently supports virtualisation through the use of the virtual media gateway (VMG) concept (clause 11.1/H.248.1).

 Q3/16 believes that the "vertical" decomposition of network elements (in packet based communication infrastructures), driven by network evolution scenarios will require "open control" interfaces between the packet transport, forwarding and routing domain and the overlay domain of application/service control.
 Such functions demand technologies for the control of packet flows in the most general sense.
 There are a number of candidate technologies for such network solutions.
 Q3/16 is currently working on a technical report H.Sup.OpenFlow: "Protocol evaluation – OpenFlow versus H.248".
 The purpose of this document is an attempt in comparing H.248 with candidate technologies for such network solutions.
-In particular it focusses on OpenFlow (as defined by [OPENFLOW1.3]) and ForCES.
+In particular it focusses on OpenFlow and ForCES.

-Q3/16 believes that H.248 is an ideal candidate to be used in SDN networks.
+Q3/16 believes that H.248 could fulfil the functionality required from a vertical protocol to be used in SDN networks.
 It is a mature protocol which supports a wide range of functions and is used by several SDOs.
+H.248 is also easily extensible.
 Therefore we ask you to consider H.248 for inclusion in your SDN work.

 [Note to tsb: Please attach TD-19 H.Supp.Openflow “Technical report: Protocol evaluation – OpenFlow versus H.248"]